RenHoekNL/argonONE/README.md

 ```
 After reboot, check /dev for the new device

-Now to install the daemon, make sure it boots at boot and enable the poweroff
+Now to install the daemon, make sure it starts at boot and enable the poweroff
 ```
 cd /storage/.config/
 wget https://github.com/RenHoekNL/argonONE/raw/master/argonONE